 Today, we are focused on executing and supporting innovative approaches to our national gun violence crisis, in addition to continuing the proven legislative and Second Amendment work in which we are experts.
 We build partnerships with community-based organizations working on the ground to disrupt cycles of violence, with the goal of supporting and highlighting remarkable programs that can address the epidemic rates of gun violence plaguing our communities.
 When these programs work in tandem with the gun safety legislation we fight for, we see transformative and systemic results.

-In 2016, we announced an exciting opportunity to further expand our influence by merging with Americans for Responsible Solutions, led by former Congresswoman Gabrielle Giffords and Navy combat veteran and retired NASA astronaut Captain Mark Kelly, forming a new force for gun safety legislation, education, research, and advocacy that stretches from coast to coast.
+In 2016, we announced an exciting opportunity to further expand our influence by merging with Americans for Responsible Solutions, co-founded by former Congresswoman Gabrielle Giffords and Navy combat veteran and retired NASA astronaut Captain Mark Kelly, forming a new force for gun safety legislation, education, research, and advocacy that stretches from coast to coast.
 Joining forces with ARS is the natural evolution of so many successful joint initiatives, and we couldn’t be more thrilled to have the opportunity for greater impact.

 In 2017, we became the Giffords Law Center to Prevent Gun Violence, the 501(c)(3) arm of the Giffords organization.
 As two organizations founded by gun violence survivors, we collectively have the courage and commitment it will take to bring Americans together to find unity and challenge the forces that threaten our safety.